 Soft inquiries, which are records of when your credit is checked for non-lending purposes.

-Applying for credit too often can hurt your credit score; it can lead to hard inquiries that can temporarily lower your score
+Applying for credit too often can hurt your credit score; it can lead to hard inquiries that can temporarily lower your score.
+Leading credit repair companies can help with hard inquiry removal.

 Closing old accounts can impact your credit history and utilization ratio.